 Obviously, most rooms don’t have 6-diameter holes in their walls.
 If you want to install an AC unit through the wall, you have to make a hole yourself.

 If you’re a DIY enthusiast and own a power drill, you can drill a hole in the wall.
-The diameter of the hole should be the same as the diameter of the hose that vents the portable air purifiers.
+The diameter of the hole should be the same as the diameter of the hose that vents the portable air conditioners.
+Alternatively, you can install a through-the-wall air conditioner.

 This method is more often used for single-hose portable air conditioners.
 Two-hose portable air conditioners are more energy-efficient but nobody really likes drilling too many holes in their walls.